Responsible government: Implementation

 The first instance of responsible government in the British Empire outside of the United Kingdom itself was achieved by the colony of Nova Scotia in January and February 1848, through the efforts of Joseph Howe.
-Howe's push for responsible government was inspired by the work of Thomas McCulloch and Jotham Blanchard almost two decades earlier.
+Howe's push for responsible government was inspired by the work of Thomas McCulloch and Jotham Blanchard almost two decades earlier, as well as by reading Durham's report.
 The plaque erected by the Historic Sites and Monuments Board of Canada in the Nova Scotia House of Assembly reads:

 First Responsible Government in the British Empire.

 The first executive council chosen exclusively from the party having a majority in the representative branch of a colonial legislature was formed in Nova Scotia on 2 February 1848.
 Following a vote of want of confidence in the preceding council, James Boyle Uniacke, who had moved the resolution, became attorney general and leader of the government.
 Joseph Howe, the long-time campaigner for this "peaceable revolution", became provincial secretary.
 Other members of the council were Hugh Bell, Wm.F.
 Desbarres, Lawrence O.C.
 Doyle, Herbert Huntingdon, James McNab, Michael Tobin, and George R. Young.

-The colony of New Brunswick soon followed in May 1848, when lieutenant governor Edmund Walker Head brought in a more balanced representation of members of the Legislative Assembly to the Executive Council and ceded more powers to that body.

-In the Province of Canada, responsible government was introduced when the governor general, Lord Elgin, swore in the ministry of Louis-Hippolyte Lafontaine and Robert Baldwin on 11 March 1848.
+In the Province of Canada, responsible government was introduced through the decisive victory of the Reformers in the 1848 elections, after which the governor general, Lord Elgin, swore in the ministry of Louis-Hippolyte Lafontaine and Robert Baldwin on 11 March 1848.
 It was put to the test in the following year, when Reformers in the legislature passed the Rebellion Losses Bill, which provided compensation to French-Canadians who suffered losses during the Rebellions of 1837–1838.
 Elgin had serious misgivings about the bill, but, nonetheless assented to it, despite demands from the Tories that he refuse to do so.
 Elgin was physically assaulted by an English-speaking mob for this and the parliament building in Montreal was burned to the ground in the ensuing riots.
 Nonetheless, the Rebellion Losses Bill helped entrench responsible government into Canadian politics.
+Moreover, Canadian philosopher John Ralston Saul argues that the restraint shown by Lafontaine and Baldwin's government in response to the riots was characteristic of the binational Reform movement championing responsible government in Canada, fundamentally distinguishing it from the more violent and nationalistic revolutionary movements common in Europe and the United States.

+Responsible government is sometimes considered to have been introduced in New Brunswick around the same time, in February 1848, when the house resolved to endorse responsible government.
+In April, the new Lieutenant Governor Edmund Walker Head arrived with a mandate to introduce responsible government, and in May, Head brought in a more balanced representation of members of the Legislative Assembly to the Executive Council and ceded more powers to that body.
+However, the executive government was in practice able to organize its finances with little responsibility, and the governor ignored the Executive Council's advice regarding judicial appointments.
+Thus, many sources consider that responsible government in New Brunswick was not properly introduced until after the government changed in 1854.